 4. You Will Be More Self Confident

-The confidence that comes from living below your means will be apparent in every aspect of life.
+The confidence that comes from living with less will be apparent in every aspect of life.
 If you have less debt, you’ve effectively cleared away some noise that might otherwise have distracted you from who you are as an individual who’s pursuing their dreams.
 You can become more authentic instead of bogged down by pressures of paying off debt or bills (if those things exist).

 5. You Won’t Get Jealous of Others’ Financial Status